sdispater/sdispater.github.io/_posts/2015-05-24-orator-orm-0-5-is-out-databases-migrations-accessors-mutators.md

 }
 </code>
 </pre>
-<p>This file needs to be precised when using migrations commands.</p>
+<p>This file needs to be specified when using migrations commands.</p>
 </div>

 ### Creating migrations

-To create a migration, you can use the `migrations:make` command on the Eloquent CLI:
+To create a migration, you can use the `migrations:make` command on the Orator CLI:

 {% highlight bash %}
 orator migrations:make create_users_table -c databases.py